cashfree/cashfree-pg/docs/TerminalDetails.md

 ### NewTerminalDetails

-`func NewTerminalDetails(terminalId string, terminalPhoneNo string, terminalType string, ) *TerminalDetails`
+`func NewTerminalDetails(terminalPhoneNo string, terminalType string, ) *TerminalDetails`

 NewTerminalDetails instantiates a new TerminalDetails object This constructor will assign default values to properties that have it defined,